Eastern Chipmunk

 Key Features

-- Five dark longitudinal stripes on the back
+- Five dark stripes along the back and sides

-- White stripes above and below the eyes
+- White stripe bordered by black above and below the eye

 When You’ll See Them